Bothrops lanceolatus

 Bothrops lanceolatus — known as the fer-de-lance, Martinican pit viper, and Martinique lancehead — is a species of pit viper endemic to the Caribbean island of Martinique.
 Some reserve the common name fer-de-lance for this species, while others apply that name to other Bothrops species, as well.
 No subspecies are currently recognized.

 Geographic range

 Bothrops lanceolatus is generally considered endemic to the island of Martinique in the Lesser Antilles.
 Along with Bothrops caribbaeus and B. atrox, it is one of three Bothrops species found in the West Indies.
 The type locality according to Bonnaterre (1790:11) is "La Martinique".

 Description

-It measures 1.50 to 2 m (5 feet) long.
+It measures 1.5 to 2 m long.
 Its color is brown, black and gray.

 Behavior

-As ambush predators, Martinique lanceheads typically wait patiently somewhere for unsuspecting prey to wander by.They are known to select a specific ambush site and return to it every year in time for the spring migration of birds.
+As ambush predators, Martinique lanceheads typically wait patiently somewhere for unsuspecting prey to wander by.
+They are known to select a specific ambush site and return to it every year in time for the spring migration of birds.
 Studies have indicated these snakes learn to improve their strike accuracy over time.